Master of Urban Affairs (MUA)

 - MET UA 613 Urban Design

 - MET UA 617 Actionable Sustainability in the Face of Climate Change

 - MET UA 629 Urbanization and the Environment

 - MET UA 654 Geographic Information Systems for Planners

 - MET UA 664 Planning and Development Process

 - MET UA 715 Planning Law

-- MET UA 801 Graduate Directed Studies in Urban Affairs/City Planning: Internship for Credit
+- MET UA 801 Graduate Directed Study in Urban Affairs and Planning

 - MET UA 804 Supervised Fieldwork

-The minimum passing grade for a course in the graduate program is B– (2.7), but a grade average of B (3.0) must be maintained to satisfy the degree requirements.
-Students who earn a grade of C+ or lower in a core requirement course must retake that class and earn a grade of B– or higher in order for it to count towards the degree.
+An average grade of B (3.0) must be maintained during the course of the study to remain in good academic standing and satisfy the degree requirements.
+Students who earn a grade lower than C in a core requirement must retake that class and earn a grade of C or higher for it to count toward their degree.